Certified Diploma in Health Studies for a Safer, Healthier Workplace

 - Conduct a basic risk assessment using standard methodology

-- Evaluate and prioritise risks to implement appropriate controls
+- Evaluate and prioritise risks to implement appropriate control measures

 - Understand the principles of the hierarchy of controls